Beginner's Guide to Wuxia Part 1

 Common Tropes in Wuxia Stories

 Wulin dominance: Wulin (武林), or Jianghu (江湖), is the world of the martial artists.
 It encompasses all clans and sects, unaffiliated individuals, as well as all happenings between these characters and factions.
-Wuxia novels with this trope usually feature one clan or individual rising to the top through sheer kung fu superiority or ruthless machinations.
+Wuxia novels with this trope usually feature one clan or individual rising to power through sheer kung fu superiority or ruthless machinations.
 The bulk of the story is then about the struggle to overthrow this tyrant.
 Typically with the “main hero” mastering some form of superior technique.

-The Three Masters of Wuxia
+The Three Masters of Wuxia Novels

 Whether in China, Taiwan or South East Asia, three writers are universally acknowledged as representative of the Wuxia genre.

-Jin Yong (金庸, real name Louis Cha)
+Jin Yong (金庸, Actual Name Louis Cha)

 The undisputed grand master of the genre, Jin Yong’s sprawling epics have captured the imagination and love of the international Chinese community for over half a century.
-Many of his stories revolve around historical events in Imperial China, and some of his characters are so well-received they have become synonymous with Wuxia.
+Many of his stories revolve around historical events in Imperial China, and some of his characters are so well-received they are nowadays synonymous with Wuxia.
 Among his most celebrated works are the Condor Trilogy (射雕三部曲 she diao san bu qü), Demi-Gods and Semi-Devils (天龙八部 tian long ba bu), The Smiling, Proud Wanderer (笑傲江湖 xiao ao jiang hu) and The Duke of Mount Deer (鹿鼎记 lu ding ji).
 Till today, his works continue to be adapted into movies and television series regularly.

-Liang Yusheng (梁羽生, real name Chen Wentong)
+Liang Yusheng (梁羽生, Actual Name Chen Wentong)

 Gu Long (古龙, real name Xiong Yaohua)

-Other Wuxia Masters
+Other Wuxia Writers

 Wuxia and Mass Media